 Missed Canals: Normal anatomy of anterior or posterior teeth can vary from patient.
 Sometimes, if the anatomy is complex or if there are more than one canals, there are high chances that the canals may be missed out.
 These missed canals add to the source of infection which leads to pain and may disturb the seal of the filled canals as well.
 This can cause failure of root canal therapy over the years.

-- Secondary Caries: ill- fitting crowns may cause food lodgment which leads to secondary caries in a tooth.
+Secondary Caries: Ill- fitting crowns may cause food lodgement which leads to secondary caries in a tooth.
 This in turn will gradually lead to pain in root canal treated tooth.